minagawah/mini-actix-react-example/README.md

 The auth isn't even an actual auth, but it just writes a cookie.
 Simply, I wanted to show how React app is integrated with `actix-web`.

+### A Few Notes on Serving with the Same Server (using Docker)

+While this example assumes the client app being served in different server, I have another private project for which both are served in the same server.
+In case you are interested, here are the key features you need:
+- Ditch CRA, but configure Webpack config files your own.
+- Use Docker (I have some sample files in this repo for deploying Docker containers to Heroku)
+- Output the client bundles to `server/static/dist`.
+- Configure actix-web to statically serve `server/static`.
+- Do `COPY static` in your Dockerfile

+If you have troubles or questions, feel free to contact me.

 <a id="run-build"></a>